Mike-J-W/VCF-File-Annotation/README.md

 # VCF-File-Annotation
-A collection of scripts to add custom annotations to VCF files, developed as part of my work at the UDP (NIH)
+A collection of scripts to add custom annotations to VCF files, developed as part of my work at the UDP (NIH).
+The script named Annotation_Manager.sh the one with which the user interacts.
+A help statement can be produced by launching the script with no arguments.
+It is designed to work with Biowulf, the NIH's computing cluster.